Cray-HPE/docs-csm/operations/rack_resiliency/Zones.md

 # Zones

-Rack Resiliency defines a logical grouping of master, worker and storage nodes(ncns) in a single rack as a zone.
-The racks which supports only non-ncns, do not fall in the category of Rack Resiliency zones.
+Rack Resiliency defines a logical grouping of master, worker and storage nodes(NCNs) in a single rack as a zone.
+The racks which supports only non-NCNs, do not fall in the category of Rack Resiliency zones.
 During the setup of Rack Resiliency, it is validated that any zone should include the following minimal hardware:
 * 1 Kubernetes Master node
 * 1 Kubernetes Worker node
 * 1 Ceph Storage node